 Nephrotic syndrome isn't a disease.
 It's a warning that something is damaging your kidneys.
 Without

 treatment, that problem could cause kidney failure.
 So it's important to get

 Nephrotic syndrome can occur at any age.
 But

 it is most common in children between the ages of 18 months and 8 years.

-kidneys that filter waste and extra water from the
+blood vessels called glomeruli that filter waste and extra water from the

 blood.
 Healthy kidneys keep the

-Many things can cause this
+Many other things can cause the

 Sometimes doctors don't know what causes it.

-diagnose nephrotic syndrome using blood and urine tests.
+diagnose nephrotic syndrome using:

 better and have no lasting problems.
 Often treatment is not as successful in